robdotdotdot/Excel-Addin/README.md

 # Excel-Data-Transformation

-Visual Basic remains the most dreaded developer language<sup>[1], but it's still extremely useful for the many that use Excel Spreadsheets.
+Visual Basic remains the most dreaded developer language<sup>[1]</sup>, but it's still extremely useful for the many that use Excel Spreadsheets.
 A future translation of the code to Google App Script is not currently in the works, but could be a future development.

 This repo is distrubuted under the MIT License and provides a set of user-defined functions and stored procedures for the transformation, manipulation, and management of data.
 Enjoy! :punch:

-Current list of UDFs:
+Current list of UDFs
 |Function|Description|
 |:---|:---|
 |TextTransform|Cleans a string|
 |RegExTester|Test a string for a regex pattern|
 |LOOKUPALL|Modified vlookup that can return matches to a single cell|

-Current list of stored procedures:
+Current list of stored procedures
 |Procedure|Description|
 |:---|:---|
 |rearrangeColumns|Rearranges columnar data to your specification|